- Ride through the fantastic 5 countries of Great Britain & Ireland

 We do not charge single person supplements to solo travellers.
 However you will be expected to share a room with another person of the same sex.

 Due to the limited range of accommodations in the regions we visit, we can accommodate a maximum of 2 single rooms on this trip.
 The single supplement charge for this trip is ó400 but please note that this is subject to availability.

 Single rooms should be requested at the time of booking but all single room requests are subject to availability.

-You will be met by your guide at 1100 on Day 1 of the trip at the York Train Station in England.
-We will finish in Edinburgh Waverley train station in Scotland around 1200 on Day 12.
+You will be met by your guide at 11 am on Day 1 of the trip at the York Train Station in England.
+We will finish in Edinburgh Waverley Train Station in Scotland around 12 pm on Day 12.
 Full details on how to get to York and from Edinburgh, please see our travel page.

 New for 2017!
 Cycle through the 5 countries of Great Britain and Ireland – all in one highlight packed bike tour.

 Over 12 days ride 796 km, experience the different cultures and the best of what’s on offer in these islands.

 Hosts of Tour de France and Giro d’Italia in recent years, Britain and Ireland’s profile as a great cycling destination has gone global.
 Starting in the Yorkshire Dales National Park, tackle many scenic roads from Tour de France 2014.
 Our route heads south through Yorkshire and onto Lancashire.
 Cross the border into Wales and ride through Snowdonia National Park.
 Hitting the historic coast at Caernarfon Castle.
 A short hop by boat leads to the Isle of Anglesey.
 From there across the Irish Sea to Dublin for a day of rest and relaxation in one of Europe’s greatest capitals.